CircleOfNice/CoreWorker/README.md

 Keep in mind, that ```Result``` can also return the matched string, if your ```Condition``` is a regular expression.

-## Wait until a process has finished
+## Example 2 - Wait until a process has finished
 This example shows how to wait for a process to be successfully executed and closed.

 This time we want to copy a given file, named ```/path/to/file``` with the ```cp```-command into a new location ```/newLocation/copiedFile``` and wait until this operation has successfully finished: